osadalakmal/parakeet-dictation/README.md

 python src/main.py
 ```

-### Building the macOS App
+### Running the Script in the Background

-To build a standalone macOS application:
+To run the script in the background:

 1. Install all dependencies:
 ```
 pip install -r requirements.txt
 ```

-2. Build the app:
+2. Run the script in the background:
 ```
-python setup.py py2app
+nohup ./run.sh >/dev/null 2>&1 &
 ```

-3. The app will be created in the `dist` folder.
-You can then move it to your Applications folder.
+3. The script will continue running in the background.
+You can then use the app as described in the Usage section.

 ## Usage